onsever/vscode-phoenix-pulse/README.md

 <h1 align="center">Phoenix Pulse</h1>

 <p align="center">
-  <strong>The complete IDE companion for Phoenix LiveView development.</strong>
+  <strong>The complete IDE companion for Phoenix LiveView development</strong>
 </p>

 <p align="center">
+  <a href="#-features">Features</a> •
+  <a href="#-installation">Installation</a> •
+  <a href="#-configuration">Configuration</a> •
+  <a href="#-performance">Performance</a> •
+  <a href="#-troubleshooting">Troubleshooting</a>
+</p>

+---

 Phoenix Pulse provides intelligent IntelliSense, validation, and navigation for Phoenix 1.6+ and 1.7+ applications.
 Work faster with smart completions for components, templates, routes, and assigns—all powered by deep understanding of your Phoenix project structure.

-</p>
+**Powered by Elixir's own AST parser** for 100% accurate code analysis with intelligent caching for lightning-fast performance.

 ---